Bus accessibility

 - Remember, you can always ask the driver to lower the step for you

-Of Course, wheelchair users have priority over everyone else for the use of the designated wheelchair space, since this is the only place in which they can travel safely.
+Of course, wheelchair users have priority over everyone else for the use of the designated wheelchair space, since this is the only place in which they can travel safely.
 Non-wheelchair users, unlike wheelchair users, will normally have a choice about which part of the bus to sit or stand in.

 Common decency and respect for wheelchair users should mean that other passengers make way for them.
 Passengers are urged to offer cooperation in allowing proper use of the designated wheelchair area.